RemakingEden/DemoQAAdvanced/README.md

 ## Usage
-Using Powershell navigate to the cloned folder
+Navigate to the cloned folder

 ```
 cd DemoQAAdvanced